Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 - `color`: the color the ball will render as
 - `radius`: the size of the ball measured as it's radius
-- `x`: the position of the ball on the x axis of a canvas
+- `x`: the position of the ball on the x-axis of a canvas
-- `y`: the position of the ball on the y axis of a canvas
+- `y`: the position of the ball on the y-axis of a canvas

-## Dependancy Injection
+## Dependency Injection

 Many of the game objects need to draw themselves.
-In order to do this they need access to the canvas rendering context.
+In order to do this, they need access to the canvas rendering context.
 This is a dependency.
 These classes should NOT rely on a global variable!
-The solution is inject the dependency.
+The solution is to inject the dependency.

 ```JavaScript
  class Ball {